 Have you seen positive results from children taking up martial arts?

-As stated, kids taking martial arts classes learn self discipline and focus, learn to be patient and learn the value of work.
+As stated, kids taking martial arts classes learn self-discipline and focus, learn to be patient, and learn the value of work.
 This carries over into other aspects of their lives, including how they perform in school.

 They begin to see the value of really putting themselves into what they need to do and how it can result in something that is really good for them.

-Martial Arts Classes for Kids are Made to be Fun
+Kids' Martial Arts Classes Are Fun

 Essentially, martial arts teaches kids how to direct their energy in a positive way while making them more self-aware and teaching them how to work with others.
-They must cooperate with fellow students and their teachers, as they learn to work hard for themselves too by reaching their goals and excelling at an art.
+They must cooperate with fellow students and their teachers, as they learn to work hard for themselves, too, by reaching their goals and excelling at an art.